smartinez-cellenza/training-terraform-intro-labs/labs/SetupEnvironment.md

 ### Exercice 3: Conventions

-> This step is not mandatory bu will allow you to keep you template readable and maintenable over time.
+> This step is not mandatory but will allow you to keep you template readable and maintenable over time.
 You should adopt this convention as soon as possible

 To keep a clean organization in your folder, split the main.tf: